And not just people who look like him. In fact, few things make him sicker than that mentality.

 and are plagued with inner fears an outer resentments;

-when you are for ever fighting a degenerating sense of “nobodiness” --
+when you are for ever fighting a degenerating sense of “nobodiness” --then you will understand why we find it difficult to wait.

 There comes a time when the cup of endurance runs over,